sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/HopperBASICSpec.md

 42
 > PRINT MILLIS()
 12345
+> PRINT LEN("HELLO")
+5
+> CONST CHAR newline = CHR(10)
+OK
 ```

-The implementation now provides a robust foundation with complete function execution including arguments and local variables, JIT compilation with stack frame management, comprehensive control flow including FOR/NEXT loops, and all core data types.
+The implementation now provides a robust foundation with complete function execution including arguments and local variables, JIT compilation with stack frame management, comprehensive control flow including FOR/NEXT loops, and all core data types including the new CHAR type for character manipulation.
 The primary remaining work for full benchmark compatibility is the implementation of array support (declaration, indexing, and passing as parameters).